 Costa Favolosa - Cruise Ship, Italy

 Costa Favolosa was built at Marghera in Venice, Italy, by Fincantieri at a cost of €510m.
 The 15th member of the Costa Cruises fleet was ordered in October 2007.
-The vessel, which was delivered in June 2011, is the first of two sister ships.
+The vessel was delivered in June 2011, and is the first of two sister ships.

 The name of the ship was selected from a competition held by the cruise line.
 Out of the 16,000 entries 25 were shortlisted for online voting.
 Nearly 42,000 visitors to the company's website voted for Favolosa, which is Italian for 'fairy tale'.

 Costa Favolosa made her three-day maiden voyage from Venice to Dubrovnik and Koper in July 2011.

 On her first cruising programme the vessel left from Venice in July 2011 for Israel, Greece and Turkey.

 Costa Favolosa is built as a part of Costa's €2.4bn fleet expansion project, which encompasses construction of five new ships between 2009 and 2012.

 Costa Luminosa and Costa Pacifica were delivered in 2009 and Costa Deliziosa in 2010.

 Nearly 3,000 employees and 7,000 workers were involved in construction of Costa Favolosa, which began in November 2010.

 The ship is equipped with Wärtsilä 12V46C diesel engines.

 Its interior is finished with fine materials, including woods such as mahogany, pearwood and rosewood, and stones such as marble, granite and travertine.
 The ceiling of the stern is fitted with Swarovski crystals and the Club Restaurant is decorated with Murano glass.